UoA-CARES/stereo_calibration/README.md

 What things you need to install the software and how to install them

 ```
-1) ROS Melodic (no known reason why future versions will not work)
+1) ROS Neotic - works in Melodic as well

 2) Pull master version of cares_msgs
     a) cd ~/catkin_ws/src